 BSD rates are calculated based on the value of the property, as follows:

 As you can see, the more expensive your property, the higher the overall BSD rate you’ll be forced to pay.
-So, buyers $17 million properties at Sentosa Cove, take note.
+So, buyers looking at multi-million dollar properties in Sentosa Cove, take note.

 Additional Buyer’s Stamp Duty (ABSD) Singapore